Healing Part 2 – New Testament Confirmation

 Defining Some Confusing Bible Terms

-This is the second article in this series.
-You may wish to read the introduction, if you have not already.
-Before going further into this topic, establishing the meaning of certain terms is beneficial.
-Have you ever noticed that we Christians, everyone in fact, use words and concepts regarding which we have very little real understanding?
-In the church, we sometimes call this way of speaking “Christianese.”
-We assume everyone who is listening to us understands our meaning, but often it is questionable if we do ourselves.
-This is especially true regarding the following words and phrases.
-I hope you will take the time to think through each of these.
-Understanding the following concepts will enable us to grow in knowledge, understanding, and wisdom regarding the Scripture and our great salvation.
+In this article, I will do my best to properly define some Bible terms that sometimes may confuse us.
+Have you ever noticed that we Christians, everyone in fact, often use words and concepts regarding which we have very little real understanding?
+We assume we know, but when pressed, we realize that we do not.
+In the church, we sometimes refer to the “danger” of speaking in “Christianese,” using terms with which we may be familiar, but have little or no meaning to those outside the church.
+Sadly, we may assume everyone who is listening to us understands our meaning, but often it is questionable if we do ourselves!
+This is especially true regarding the words and phrases that I will cover in this article.
+I hope you will take the time to think through each of these terms.
+Growing in understanding will enlarge our appreciation of the gospel.

 The “old man” – (Greek: palios anthropos)